Home

 • All the beneficial effects disappear completely a couple of weeks after stopping creatine supplementation.

 • There are some concerns about possible negative side effects of long term use of large dosages of creatine on for example the kidneys and liver.
+However, so far this has not been confirmed in any scientific study.

 • The pump in your muscles can become so pronounced that it can actually become inconvenient during some endurance exercises or physical labor.